section-io/varnish-cli-bridge/README.md

 The Varnish CLI Bridge also has some optional configuration that can be specified if the defaults are not suitable:

-* API proxy name: The name of the proxy in the section.io stack to target.
-Can be specified via the `SECTION_IO_PROXY_NAME` environment variable or the `-proxy-name` command line argument, with the latter taking precedence.
-Defaults to `varnish` if not provided.

 * Varnish CLI secret file: The path to the file containing the pre-shared secret used to authenticate connections to the Varnish CLI Bridge.